pariporwal27/snake-game-ai-/README.md

 ##  Conclusion

-This project demonstrates how an AI agent can learn intelligent behavior through trial and error using reinforcement learning, without being explicitly programmed.
+The project has shown the capability of an AI agent to learn intelligent behavior through trial and error by using reinforcement learning.